Welcome to Faith Bible Church!

 5-Day Devotional Based on Sunday's Message: Click Here

-• Friday: Celebrate Recovery, 6 p.m., in the Fellowship Hall at Kings Cross Church
+- Friday: No Celebrate Recovery this Friday, will resume at 6:30 p.m., Monday, January 12, in the Fellowship Hall at Kings Cross Church

 News!

-Ladies Bible Study, 6-7 p.m. every Monday, starting October 13, @ Faith Bible Church.
+Ladies Bible Study, 6-7 p.m. every Monday @ Faith Bible Church.
 Nancy Hicks leads a study in God’s Word about our identity in Christ.
 Invite your friends and join this life-transforming fellowship focused on the issues women face in our world today.
+On break until February

 Men of Faith meets at 6:45 a.m. to 7:45 a.m. every Tuesday morning in the lobby at Faith Bible Church.
 "As iron sharpens iron," men are invited to sharpen one another in the middle of each week before work during a time of mutual encouragement, Bible study, and prayer (coffee provided).

-Celebrate Recovery, 6 p.m., every Friday at Kings Cross Church (former Presbyterian Church on 221 South Pioneer Street, Lyons, KS), beginning with a light supper in the Fellowship Hall.
+Celebrate Recovery, 6:30 p.m., every Monday at Kings Cross Church (former Presbyterian Church on 221 South Pioneer Street, Lyons, KS).
 Celebrate Recovery is a safe place to find freedom from your hurts, hang-ups, and habits.
 Celebrate Recovery is for EVERYONE!
 No one should have to face their pain alone.
 We are a grace-filled community of strugglers who courageously enter this safe and beautiful space to get honest about our pain and the negative ways we may see ourselves, God, and others.
 In this process, we come to accept that some of the habits we have developed to escape our pain may have hurt us and those close to us.
 It is a biblically based approach to help us achieve long lasting recovery by healing our hurts, guiding us toward new healthy truths, and developing life-giving habits.

-Tarren Bails, Sterling College ministry student will be preaching during our Sunday morning worship services on November 9, December 21, and January 18 to hone his ministry skills.
+Tarren Bails, Sterling College ministry student will be preaching during our Sunday morning worship service on January 18 to hone his ministry skills.
 This is our opportunity to help equip a young man for ministry.
 Please, welcome and encourage him as he serves.
 Thank you very much!

 Free Christian Videos: Faith Bible Church is providing every member and regular attender an on-line video library with over 25,000 video sessions from a host of well-respected pastors, teachers, and producers on almost every subject that impacts your daily life.
 They include videos for children, youth and adults on a variety of topics including books of the Bible, marriage, parenting, finance, work, leadership, men's and women's issues, the Christian life, recovery, interacting with the culture, short films, stories for children and a host of other topics.
 If you or someone you know is struggling in their marriage, financially strapped and drowning in debt, have a son or daughter who is making some very poor choices, or just need to grow in your personal relationship with Jesus, you will find what you need in this video library free of charge.
 Just click HERE or text LYONSFBC to 49775 to create your account and access any of these 25,000+ video sessions for free.